• Skip to primary navigation

 With Jamaica’s warm temperatures, clear turquoise waters, and incredible food, statistics show that the number increases annually.

 I’ve taken into account the weather, cultural events, as well as crowd density, and affordability.
-With all Jamaica has to offer, any time of year is an ideal time for a visit but let’s start by looking a the cheapest time.
+With all Jamaica has to offer, any time of year is an ideal time for a visit but let’s start by looking at the cheapest time.

-Cheapest time to travel to jamaica
+The cheapest time to travel to Jamaica

+Firstly, everyone should aim to visit Jamaica at least once in their lifetime.
 I’ve found that between November and mid-December hotel and flight deals are easier to find, but not necessarily the most affordable.

-To find the cheapest time to go to Jamaica, try looking at June through mid-December, and possibly even early to mid-January.
+To find the absolute cheapest time to go to Jamaica, try looking at June through mid-December, and possibly even early to mid-January.

-storm in jamaica
+driving in jamaica

-So if you are looking for good deals on flights and hotels, the best months to go to Jamaica are between September and November.
+This is Jamaica’s rain season as well as Hurricane season, so you’ll find some fantastic deals.
+So if you’re looking for good flight and hotel deals, the best months to go to Jamaica are between September and November.

 If you’re on a budget, don’t go on vacation to Jamaica during their high season which is typically from mid-December through April.

-Visit Jamaica: Least crowded months to go
+Least crowded months to visit Jamaica

 This is when the crowds begin to taper down, and the first rainy season begins, so not only will prices to Jamaica start to come down, the crowds will be dissipating too.

 The temperatures during the Spring months are ideal ranging between the mid-70s and mid-80s.
+There is plenty of sunshine, but expect frequent rain, as the humidity slowly begins to climb as Hurricane season approaches.

+Between June and November, prices and availability are usually lower.
 This is Jamaica’s low season with many people opting to visit places less prone to Hurricanes.
+Places such as Cartagena in Colombia are also worth a look.

 Many travelers find they have more room on some of Jamaica’s beaches and faster service at restaurants without the Spring Break crowds.
-Jamaica has a lot of things to see and do.

-When to Visit Jamacia for Culture
+When to Visit Jamaica for Culture

 Every month in Jamaica is the best month to visit Jamaica because there is always something going on that highlights its unique culture.

 Not every month has a major event or public holiday, though, but the ones that do, are electrifyingly fun and enjoyable.
+Perhaps the most notable is Jamaica Carnival usually around Easter time in April.
+Then you’ll find that the majority of cultural festivals occur during the first half of the year.

 Cultural Events in Jamaica